google/node-sec-roadmap/chapter-1/threats.md

   unclear how widespread these are in production or how [susceptible][thread corner cases] these are to memory corruption or exploitable race conditions.
+* Client-side, the browser halts all scripts in a document when a single event loop cycle **runs too long**.
+  Node.js has few ways to manage runaway computations on the server.

 The threat environment for server-side JavaScript is much closer to that for any other server-side framework than JavaScript in the